 The group is internationally recognized for its long-time focus on the patient perspective on medicines use and theory founded research.
 The group was in April 2018 designated as a WHO Collaborating Centre on research and training in the patient perspective on medicines use.
 Another important research pillar is policy making in the pharmaceuticals arena, where the group researches the political, economic, and ethical rationales in decision making.
-Lastly, the group is recognized for its strong presence in pharmacy practice research as witnessed by many publications in this field.
+Lastly, the group is recognized for its strong presence in pharmacy practice research as witnessed by the many publications in this field.

 |Search in Name||Search in Title||Search in Phone|